exercism/v3/languages/fsharp/exercises/concept/numbers/.docs/instructions.md

 ### 2. Calculate the number of working items produced per minute

-Implement a function to calculate how many working cars are produced per minute:
+Implement the `workingItemsPerMinute` function to calculate how many working cars are produced per minute:

 ```fsharp
 workingItemsPerMinute 6